aws-samples/aws-cloudformation-workshops/workshop_1/README.md

 ![Apache test page](img/ApacheTestPage.png)

 - __6.10__ Delete the LampParent stack (not the nested stack).
 The nested stack will automatically be deleted.
+Wait for the deletion of both stacks to complete.

 Just when you were getting ready to deploy the template as a StackSet, you receive the following message:

 ```
 Attention Cloud Services Team!
 The Security Team is concerned that data base passwords are too easy to guess.
-Please ensure that all data base passwords are a minimum of eight random alphanumberic characters.
+Please ensure that all data base passwords are a minimum of eight random alphabetic characters.
 ```

 It turns out there is a way to have CloudFormation generate a random string with a little help from you through the use of [custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).